-§ 7.
-(1) The doctoral thesis, written and publicly defended, provides the final proof that the candidate has acquired the knowledge and skills to work independently and competently in science.
-With the doctoral thesis, the candidate demonstrates that he/she can solve an essential scientific problem successfully and with increasing independence and understands how the new results are to be placed in the framework of the current state of knowledge.

-(2) The topic of the doctoral thesis shall be taken from one of the thematic programmes (§ 5) or be meaningfully related to one of them.
-In case of topics that are processed in teamwork, the intellectual and experimental contribution of the candidate must be clearly evident and independently assessable.

-(3) The student is entitled to apply for a topic from the suggestions of the available registered doctoral supervisors.
-Upon admission to the doctoral programme (§ 2), a work plan (dissertation plan) has to be prepared together with the supervisor must be defended before the dissertation committee and submitted together with the opinion of the dissertation committee to the curriculum director for approval.
+- § 7.
+(1) The written and publicly defended doctoral thesis provides the final proof that the candidate has acquired the knowledge and skills to work independently and competently in science.
+With the doctoral thesis, the candidate demonstrates that he/she can solve an essential scientific problem successfully and with increasing independence and understands how the new results are to be placed in the framework of the current state of knowledge. - (2) The topic of the doctoral thesis shall be taken from one of the thematic programmes (§ 5) or be meaningfully related to one of them.
+In case of topics that are processed in teamwork, the intellectual and experimental contribution of the candidate must be clearly evident and independently assessable. - (3) The student is entitled to apply for a topic from the proposals of the available registered PhD supervisors.
+Upon admission to the PhD study programme (§ 2), a work plan (dissertation plan) has to be prepared together with the supervisor must be defended before the dissertation committee and submitted together with the opinion of the dissertation committee to the curriculum director for approval.
 The writing and defence of the work plan (dissertation plan) is assessed with 10 ECTS points.

-Published: as required, deadline-bound advertisements must be submitted to the editorial office at least 3 working days prior to the desired publication date.

 The dissertation has to be integrated into a research project approved by a strict review system.
-If the supervisor does not have such a research project, a project proposal prepared according to FWF guidelines can be submitted to the curriculum director, who will carry out a review procedure with regard to scientific quality, priority and available resources.

-(4) The available project funds or other resources in terms of material expenditure must suffice to carry out the dissertation

-(5) The provisions of the Copyright Act have to be observed when working on the topic and supervising the students.

-(6) All members of the Medical University of Vienna (§ 94 (1) UG) with a teaching authorisation or an equivalent qualification are entitled to supervise and assess a dissertation from the subject of their teaching authorisation within the framework of a doctoral study programme, provided that they fulfil the prerequisites and qualification criteria required under §5 (5).

-(7) The curriculum director is also entitled to call upon persons with a teaching authorisation at a recognised foreign university or at another domestic or foreign institution of equal rank to universities to supervise and assess dissertations, if their teaching authorisation is equivalent to a teaching authorisation pursuant to § 7 (6), provided they fulfil the prerequisites and qualification criteria specified under § 5 (5).

-(8) The curriculum director is entitled to call upon persons without a teaching authorisation, who, however, fulfil the requirements and qualification criteria required according to § 5 (5), to supervise and assess dissertations.
+If the supervisor does not have such a research project, a project proposal prepared according to FWF guidelines can be submitted to the curriculum director, who will carry out a review procedure with regard to scientific quality, priority and available resources. - (4) The available project funds or other resources in terms of material expenses must suffice to enable the doctoral thesis to be carried out and to enable the dissertation candidate to be employed and paid in accordance with FWF guidelines. - (5) The provisions of the Copyright Act have to be observed when working on the topic and supervising the students. - (6) All members of the Medical University of Vienna (§ 94 (1) UG) with a teaching authorisation or an equivalent qualification are entitled to supervise and assess a dissertation from the subject of their teaching authorisation within the framework of a doctoral study programme, provided that they fulfil the prerequisites and qualification criteria required under §5 (5). - (7) The curriculum director is also entitled to call upon persons with a teaching authorisation at a recognised foreign university or at another domestic or foreign institution of equal rank to universities to supervise and assess dissertations, if their teaching authorisation is equivalent to a teaching authorisation pursuant to § 7 (6), provided they fulfil the prerequisites and qualification criteria specified under § 5 (5). - (8) The curriculum director is entitled to call upon persons without a teaching authorisation, who, however, fulfil the requirements and qualification criteria required according to § 5 (5), to supervise and assess dissertations.
 Persons at the post-doctoral stage who can be expected to fulfil the qualification criteria required under § 5 (5) based on their previous performance may be called upon to supervise dissertations as junior supervisors.
 However, they shall be assisted by experienced supervisors for the purpose of promotion.